Nodwick: Main characters

 Tall, skinny wizard with a pointy green hat and an extremely long moustache.
 Long on intelligence, short on wisdom, and Yeagar's best friend.
 Artax is ostensibly the leader of the outfit, directing their efforts, but just as often Yeagar and Piffany just do as they please.
 Artax is not as impetuous as Yeagar and more inclined to question the advisability of his friend's scheme, but usually caves in and goes along with whatever Yeagar has in mind.
 Like Yeagar, he frequently uses Nodwick to set off traps, lure monsters out of their lairs, et cetera.
 When at home, Artax frequently uses Nodwick as a laboratory assistant (or guinea pig).

 In Dragon #270's Giants in the Earth article, Artax is stated as having come from a long line of magicians.
 A few of his ancestors became quite famous and/or powerful, but the majority of them were lucky enough to breed before killing themselves in some spectacular magical accident.
-A level 7 Generalist Wizard of Neutral Good alignment, Artax has Nonweapon Proficiency ranks in Spellcraft (16), Henchcraft (18), Ancient Languages (18), Reading/Writing (19) and Forgery (15).
+A level 7 Mage of Neutral Good alignment, Artax has Nonweapon Proficiency in Spellcraft (16), Henchcraft (18), Ancient Languages (18), Reading/Writing (19) and Forgery (15).
 Artax's elongated mustache is said to be infested with so many food particles that it can be ingested with all the nutritional value of a single iron ration, while his pointy hat has the powers of a +4 Ring of Protection.
-He is noted to have a special defence; a 30% resistance to pleas of mercy.
+He is noted to have a special defense; a 30% resistance to pleas of mercy.

 According to his background in this article, Artax originally adventured with a different group of adventurers- consummate professionals who were truly interested in doing good.
 This put them at odds with Artax, who is self-obsessed and power hungry.
 Yeager and Artax met when Artax's previous party was interviewing potential replacements for a slain member, a footman implicitly murdered by Artax (he was struck by lightning, while only Artax was around, in the middle of a sunny day); Artax's previous party rejected Yeagar, and that made Artax decide he was the perfect partner.